Jacob8765/draco-chess/README.md

-# draco-chess
+# jschess

-A chess community you can run on your website
+A simple chess club for your website

+# Running Locally

+Make sure you have git installed.
+Clone this repository by running <code>git clone https://github.com/Jacob8765/draco-chess.git</code> Next, run <b>npm install</b> and then <b>node server</b>. the app should be running on <i>localhost:8000</i>